Adrian-Ng/Adrian-Ng.github.io/_SQL/misc/01-misc-openquery-xml.md

 Openqueries (OQ) make pulling data from a remote server really fast by delegating processing duties to the remote server.
 That is the `OPENQUERY` is executed remotely such that any transformation, filter, or what-have-you is performed _only_ onl the remote server..

-If you query a table on a remote server without normally, the entire table is sent across _before_ any processing is performed.
+If you query a table on a remote server normally, the entire table is sent across _before_ any processing is performed.
 In other words, cross-server queries take much less time with `OPENQUERY`!

-### with Where Clause
+### Filtering using WHERE

 For example, I would query my remote server in this way: